-The ReMarkable 2 is both extremely interesting as a drawing and collaboration device, but it's not a great e-reader.
-The large thin tablet looks like a notepad and delivers an amazingly realistic pen on paper feel when using the stylus.
-However, while an e-reader is an attempt to digitise the paperback novel, the ReMarkable 2 and the stylus that acts just like a pencil is more an attempt to digitise the sketch pad or notebook, and for this the ReMarkable 2 is truly unique.
+The ReMarkable 2 is extremely interesting as a drawing and collaboration device but it's not a great e-reader.
+The large thin tablet looks like a notepad and delivers a unique, realistic pen-on-paper feel when using the stylus.
+Recent updates have even improved its versatility, particularly for Google Drive and MS Office file sharing and support.
+But it feels like more of a digital sketch pad and less of an e-reader.

-We recently tested the ReMarkable 2 as a large-screen e-reader and though it performed very well in direct sunlight, it wasn't so hot in other respects.
-But the ReMarkable 2 is so much more than an e-reader.
-As a digital notepad and creative collaborative device, it performs remarkably well.
+We first tested the ReMarkable 2 in 2020 as a large-screen e-reader.
+Though the extremely clear 10-inch display performed very well in direct sunlight, it wasn't so hot in other aspects like file sharing and support for Microsoft Office documents.
+But the ReMarkable 2 has always been so much more than an e-reader – as a digital notepad and collaborative creative device, it performed very well.

 Navigation within an ebook is not as intuitive compared to other e-readers in our test and, although you can choose to open up a document at the last point of a book, there are no bookmarks.
 You can move to specific pages, but everything takes that extra click or menu selection compared to a Kobo or Kindle e-reader.

 Collaborative work has never been more relevant with the hybrid working model now the standard model for many offices and studios.
 The ability to screen share any subbing, comments or changes to your document live on screen is a new feature that existing ReMarkable 2 users may find extremely useful.
 By casting the document to another screen and then sharing the session, you can create a digital remote whiteboard.